gatsu420/tokped_sales_tracker/README.md

 5. `HAKASETEST_PASS`: database password

+Airflow will run the script using environment variables stored both in GUI and any file the OS would boot into (example: `/etc/environment`).
+This script uses the second one.

 ## Cron config
 This is what I use, please adjust accordingly;

-`0 */3 * * * python3 /home/{username}/tokped_sales_tracker/scraper.py >> /home/{username}/tokped_sales_tracker/logs.txt && killall -9 chromedriver Xvfb`
+`python3 /home/{username}/tokped_sales_tracker/scraper.py >> /home/{username}/tokped_sales_tracker/logs.txt`

 Sometimes the script may fail due to various reasons (unstable internet, site going down, etc).
 The failed script will leave Chrome browser unclosed.
-To avoid unclosed browsers clogging the system, `chromedriver` and `Xvfb` can be killed manually.
+To avoid unclosed browsers clogging the system, `chromedriver` and `Xvfb` will be killed manually by scraper.
+Thus, no longer need `killall` command separately.

 ## License
 Copyright (C) 2020 Ranggalawe Istifajar